Dicty-Electroporator/Dicty-Electroporator.github.io/README.md

 <p>Clip resistor pins and bend at 90-degree angle to fit into breadboard terminals.</p>
 <p>&nbsp;</p>
 ![](figs/pgen%20assmb%205.jpg)
-<p>Connect six 100K Ohm - 2W resistors (R3-R8) in parallel into breadboards using jumper wires as needed to form connections.</p>
+<p>Connect six 100KΩ - 2W resistors (R3-R8) in parallel into breadboards using jumper wires as needed to form connections.</p>
 <p>&nbsp;</p>
 ![](figs/pgen%20assmb%206.png)
-<p>Connect two 1M Ohm - 1/2W resistors (R1 and R2) in series into breadboards using jumper wires as needed to form connections.</p>
+<p>Connect two 1MΩ - 1/2W resistors (R1 and R2) in series into breadboards using jumper wires as needed to form connections.</p>
 <p>&nbsp;</p>
 ![](figs/pgen%20assmb%207.png)
-<p>Connect four 1MOhm - 1/2W resistors (R9-R12) in series.
+<p>Connect four 1MΩ - 1/2W resistors (R9-R12) in series.
 A short jumper wire is also placed on the board as shown (upper left section of breadboard) that will become a link between the terminal blocks connecting switch position four and the cuvette chamber.</p>
 <p>&nbsp;</p>
 ![](figs/pgen%20assmb%208.1.png)
 ![](figs/pgen%20assmb%208.2.jpg)